stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 but are carried out in a permanent background fashion.
 Files are not necessarily deleted right away when they become eligible for deletion.
-For instance, if you create a file on February 1st and don't ever modify it afterwards, it will be automatically become eligible for deletion on August 1st, and can be deleted anytime after this date.
+For instance, if you create a file on February 1st and don't ever modify it afterwards, it will be automatically become eligible for deletion on May 1st, and can be deleted anytime after this date.

 Empty directories that would remain after all their files have been purged are